Sampling the World

 Fig 7: Audio recording setup

 The setup includes a microphone which converts the pressure waves of your voice into analog electrical signals.
 The microphone is connected to an A/D converter.
-The output of the A/D converter is a digital stream of bits which is wired into a memory for recording.
+The output of the A/D converter is a digital stream of bits which is wired into memory for recording.

-As human voice typically ranges from 20Hz to 20kHz, the sampling rate \((f_s)\) of the A/D converter needs to be more that twice the highest frequency i.e \(f_s \geq 40\)kHz.
+As human voice typically ranges from 20 Hz to 20 kHz, the sampling rate \((f_s)\) of the A/D converter needs to be more than twice the highest frequency, i.e., \(f_s \geq 40\) kHz.
 Standard CD-quality audio uses a sample rate of 44.1 kHz.
-Now we need to decide number of levels in the quantizer.
-In audio industry this is known as the bit depth.
-Some commonly used audio standards such as MP3 use are 8 bits or 16 bits of bit depth.
+Now we need to decide the number of levels in the quantizer.
+In the audio industry, this is known as bit depth.
+Some commonly used audio standards such as MP3 use 8 bits or 16 bits of bit depth.

 recording